How much weight can the Leafcocoon carry?

 Is the Leafcocoon wool coffin fully bio-degradable?

 Most definitely yes.
-Both the Leafcocoon and the Leafpod are made from entirely natural materials which will in time fully revert back to the earth.
+The Leafcocoon is made from entirely natural materials which will in time fully revert back to the earth.
 Bio-activity is only present in about the top 9″ of soil, so it helps to put a good layer of compost in the grave before burial, and another good layer before putting back the soil.
 If you need more information, please ring the studio.

 Is the Leafcocoon suitable for cremation?